CheVeraId/domainauth-spec/draft-narea-domainauth.md

 ## DNSSEC Configuration

 Participating domains MUST have a complete DNSSEC chain of trust from the root zone to the DomainAuth TXT record.

+Newly registered domains SHOULD wait at least the maximum validity period in {{maximum-validity-period}} before enabling DomainAuth to prevent potential attacks using DNSSEC chains from previous domain owners.

+Subdomains MAY implement DomainAuth separately from their parent domains, provided they also have DNSSEC properly configured.
+Each subdomain operates as an independent organisation within the DomainAuth ecosystem.

 ## TXT Record